 The Willis Tower’s “Skydeck Chicago” on the 103rd floor is easily Chicago’s most popular tourist attraction, drawing more than 1.3 million visitors per year to its 360-degree views out over the city.

-But, while the Skydeck is wildly popular, it actually has some competition a mile and a half away at the 100-story John Hancock building.
-The Hancock building boasts an observatory similar to the Skydeck on its 94th floor, now known as 360 Chicago, with views out over Lake Michigan and the city of Chicago.
-(It was formerly known as the John Hancock Observatory.)
+But, while the Skydeck is wildly popular, it actually has some competition a mile and a half away at the 100-story building sitting at 875 North Michigan Avenue*.
+This building boasts an observatory similar to the Skydeck on its 94th floor, known as 360 Chicago, with views out over Lake Michigan and the city of Chicago.

 So which tower is REALLY better?
 Which one is more worth your time (and money)?